This tutorial describes installing and starting using the Fiddler Jam Chrome Extension.

 Here you have an option to make the log public or share it with specific people, and also, you can protect the log with a password.
 However, for demonstration purposes, let's make the log public and not use a password.

 Like the previous step options, here you have the Share with specific people option, which will create a link only for the Fiddler Portal users who are explicitly added to the Portal with their account emails.
-Again, for this guide, ignore that option now, as you'll submit a public link.

 Click Copy Link to store the unique URL to the clipboard and paste this link to share the recorded logs with the Fiddler Jam Portal users.

 All submitted logs are private and accessible for Fiddler Jam Portal users with the proper access rights.
+Authenticated Fiddler Jam users can manage their recorded logs through the My Captures section.

 That was it!
 Now you are ready to dive more deeply into Fiddler Jam Chrome Extension and take full advantage of its slick functionalities!